- Health Concerns

 You are here

-Healthy Pecan Pie Recipe
+How To Make Healthy Pecan Pie

 If pecan pie is on your mind, you and your guests will love this raw and healthy version.
 It's loaded with healthy protein, healthy fatty acids, fiber, and a number of bone-building minerals.
 Unlike most traditional pie recipes, this one is completely free of dairy, gluten, and processed sugar.
 Enjoy!

-While this recipe calls for only healthy ingredients, it produces a super-rich and sweet pecan pie that is best served in small portions.
+While this recipe calls for only healthy ingredients, it produces a rich and sweet pecan pie that is best served in small portions.
 Rather than serve this pie in traditional triangular portions, I recommend that you use a good knife to divide the pie into 2-inch squares.
 One or two squares are enough to satisfy the fiercest of dessert addicts among your family and guests.

 2 cups almonds (raw, if available), soaked for one hour, drained, dried